Rain Barrel Parts List and "How To"

 Shovel to level the ground if needed barrel TOPS must be level or very near level

-just for good morale and to muffle any bad words that may be said when something doesnt go
+Music just for good morale and to muffle any bad words that may be said when something doesnt go

 right.
 I know, I know, you planned it all out very carefully and everything will be perfect so, just